 2) Skills to Deal With The Depth of their Emotions

-- To do daily emotional housekeeping so that they can learn how to process their emotions before they have a meltdown.
+- The tools for daily emotional housekeeping so that they can learn how to process their emotions before they have a meltdown.

 - To zip up and protect themselves against meanies or people who tease them / misunderstand their sensitivity.